-Two concepts, rarely studied together, are briefly presented here: the theory of apportionment and the power indices theory.
 The purpose of the theory of apportionment is to distribute a fixed number of seats to several States proportionally to their population.
-From a mathematical point of view, the main problem in this theory comes from the manipulation of integer numbers, since a seat cannot be divided.
+From a mathematical point of view, the main problem in this theory comes from manipulation of integer numbers, since a seat cannot be divided.
 The objective is clearly different in the power indices theory.
-The goal is to measure the probability of an individual (or a State) being a pivotal player in a coalition.
-Indeed, this is the metric used to measure the power with power indices.
-Our approach consist in minimizing, for a State, the difference between its population and its power.
+The goal is to measure the probability of an individual (or a State) being a decisive player in a coalition.
+Indeed, this is the metric used to measure the a priori influence of agents with power indices.
+Our approach consists in minimizing, for a State, the difference between its population and its power.
 For instance, if a State represents 25% of the whole population, the apportionment should be such that it owns about 25% of power.
-The link between population and power is not common in the literature: exceptions are Leech (2002), Barthélémy, Martin and Merlin (2007) or Barthélémy and Martin (2007).
+The direct comparison between population and power is not common in the literature: exceptions are Leech (2002), Bisson, Bonnet and Lepelley (2004) or Barthélémy and Martin (2007).